Optimizing Motor Efficiency with VFDs

 • Service Factor: The motor’s service factor is an important consideration.
 According to NEMA MG1 and IEC 60034 standards, an AC motor with a service factor of 1.15 can sustain up to 115% of its rated horsepower under certain conditions.
 This means the VFD should be capable of handling this increased demand without overheating or tripping.

-• Phase: The motor can be either single phase or three phase.
+• Phase: The motor can be either single-phase or three-phase.
 The VFD must correspond to this specification.
 Note that three phase VFDs may use delta or wye configurations.

 • Maximum Current, Torque, Speed: These parameters dictate the operational limits of the motor.
 The VFD must be able to supply sufficient current at varying speeds and manage the torque required.
 This is especially important during startup because it is often the state that requires the highest current and torque to overcome the combined inertia of the stationary motor and attached load.